Script step

 Dataframes

-Dataframe is by far the most useful data inside a function.
-They allow you to create data transformation scripts or use output data of query or another transformation.
+Data Frames are the primary data structure passed between steps.
+They allow you to create transformation scripts or process the output of a query or another step.

 def transformation(context: wizata_dsapi.Context):